GuruPrasadM926/Crisis-Mitra-Mindsprint2k25/README.md

 - Volunteers — add skills and help
 - Needy — request and track help

 The UI uses a small local storage based mock database (see `src/TempDB.js`) so you can run the app entirely on the frontend during development.
+Further integration to a database is acheived through Firebase.

 ## Tech stack
 - React 19
 - Vite
 - CSS modules
 - Local storage (temporary mock database)
-- Optional libraries included: Express, Mongoose and MongoDB packages (no server scaffolding included)
+- Optional libraries included: React, Vite, Node.js, Firebase packages (no server scaffolding included)

 ## Features
 - Authentication (signup/login) with mock data persisted to localStorage